cimon-io/ansible-role-users/README.md

     comment: ""             # A description of the user account
     expires:                # An expiry time for the user
     system: no              # Create the user account as system (cannot be changed for existing users)
-    state: present          # Create the account if it as absent
 ```

 ### User groups